psanse/Bfilt/src_xml2dimacs/README.md

 The instructions are as follows:

 1. In order to compile the program, it is necessary to use an utility like cmake, it is not practical try to write all the needed options in the command line.
-The file:
+The file example:
-> https://github.com/xThe instructions are as follows:csp3team/XCSP3-CPP-Parser/blob/master/CmakeLists.txt shows how to create the configuration file.
+> https://github.com/xcsp3team/XCSP3-CPP-Parser/blob/master/CmakeLists.txt shows how to create the configuration file.

 2. Execute the command line:

 > ./xml2dimacs <filename in XCSP3 format, extension *.xml>
 > The output are the files: <filename.clq> and <filename.csp>.